lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 <div class="alert alert-info">

-Don't worry too much about which mode to use at first.
-It's easy to switch between the two because the core `msg` API is identical.
-If unsure, start with runtime mode.
+**Unsure which mode to use?** Start with runtime mode.
+It's easy to switch modes later because the core `msg` API is identical.

 </div>